VirtoCommerce/vc-docs/user_docs/docs/pricing/creating-new-price-list.md

 1. Click **Create**.

-Your new price list will appear in the list.
+Your new price list appears in the list.

 ## Delete price list